As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 When your GE oven shows a fault code, it means something is wrong.
 Don’t worry!
 Here’s what you can do to fix the problem.

-Turn Off the Oven and Turn It Back on
+Turn Off the Oven and Turn It Back On

 The first thing to try is turning the oven off and then turning it back on.
 Sometimes, this can reset the oven and make the fault code go away.
 It’s like restarting your computer when it freezes.
 This simple step can fix many small problems.